YubiClicker

 statement.
 Browsers prompt for extra consent because attestation

-can be a cross-site fingerprint; here it’s just the
+can be a cross-site fingerprint, but here, it’s just

 statement’s x5c against the per-vendor